-for Score is designed around the PDF file format and generally works best when each file in your library contains all pages of a single piece of sheet music.
-If you have separate PDF or image files for each page of a score, you'll need to combine those into one multi-page PDF file first.
+forScore is designed around the PDF file format and generally works best when each file in your library contains all pages of a single piece of sheet music.
+If you have separate PDF files or images for each page of a score, you'll need to combine those into one multi-page PDF file first.

-If you've got a longer PDF file that you prefer to keep together, bookmarks let you to easily identify and navigate to specific pieces within the larger compilation.
+If you've got a longer PDF file that you prefer to keep together, bookmarks allow you to easily identify and navigate to specific pieces within the larger compilation.
 Learn more in the Bookmarks section of this user guide.